 Every source I looked at recommended 5 seconds in a microwave.
 What no one said was at what setting!
 (Start low and increase the setting if that doesn’t work.)
-If you microwave pencils longer than that, you risk splitting the wood casings and even causing a fire.
+If you microwave pencils longer than that, you risk splitting the wood casings or causing a fire.

-The reason this works is that wax melts when subjected to heat.
+This works because wax melts when subjected to heat.
 Yes, even the wax binder in a Prismacolor pencil—or any wax-based colored pencil, for that matter.
 The softened wax melts, “healing” breaks or fractures.
-The wax cools, and the pigment core is restored.
+The pigment core is restored as the wax cools.

 I’ve never used this method of repairing colored pencils, but I have no doubt it’s one way to deal with the issue of breakage with Prismacolor colored pencils or with any other brand of wax-based pencils.
-How can I be so sure if I’ve never used this method?
+How can I be so sure?

-That experience leaves no doubt in my mind that leaving pencils in a sunny window would be an excellent way to apply gentle heat to a pencil you suspect has a broken pigment core no matter where you live.
-The warmer climate in which you live, the less time it would take, but I’d still suggest that a few hours wouldn’t hurt the pencil.
+That experience leaves no doubt in my mind that leaving pencils in a sunny window would be an excellent way to apply gentle heat to a pencil with a broken pigment core no matter where you live.
+The warmer climate, the less time it would take, but I’d still suggest that a few hours wouldn’t hurt the pencil.
 Check the exposed pigment core every couple of hours and see how soft it is, then use your own judgment on how much longer to leave the pencil in the sun.

 Not Quite Convinced?